The Twentieth Century Society

 Click here for our latest cancellation policy.

 Not a member yet?
-Join Here and benefit from event ticket discounts.
+Join here and benefit from event ticket discounts.

-The Twentieth Century Society is an IHBC (Institute of Historic Building conservation) recognised CPD provider.
+The Twentieth Century Society is an IHBC (Institute of Historic Building conservation) recognised CPD provider and a registered charity, no 1110244

 Image above: London in SimCity 3000.
 Screenshot by SimCityHawk.